 After many life changes, and taking control of my own happiness, I believe I have come 360 degrees and am now quite the opposite.
 I love my life, I try to be as positive as I can, I try to refrain from judging others as I now understand that is actually a reflection of my own insecurities, and I work on my own personal growth and improvement every single day.

 Part of my journey to positivity and happiness was, surprise surprise, practicing gratitude.
 It started as a way to pull myself out of a bad mood.
 When I was feeling grumpy, or angry, or having a day where self-pity creeped in, I made it a point to stop and think about 3 things I have in my life to be thankful for.
 I remind myself that it can always be worse.
 That little trick has since developed into me taking the time to write down something I am grateful for every day in my planner, even on days where I am not grumpy or stressed.

 So, what are you waiting for?
 Begin incorporating gratitude into your life today.
 With all of the benefits I mentioned, why wouldn’t you want to begin practicing gratitude.
 Not sure how to begin or where to start?
 Don’t worry, I got you covered!

 I have created a list of ways to Incorporate Gratitude into your life everyday, as well as a list of resources to assist you on your journey to practicing gratitude.
-If you are already a A2A Subscriber, you can find the guide in the Resources Page.

 Do you practice gratitude?
 What ways do you incorporate gratitude into your life?
 What other tips do you have?
 Share in the comments below!